Temporal Landscapes: A Graphical Logic of Behavior: Predicates over grid worlds

 \subsection{Max dwell time in a room: implication}

 Let $A$ denote the type of agents' IDs and let $\pred{Pos}\colon A\to(V\to\prop)$ denote the predicate that an agent $a:A$ is at a vertex $v:V$.
-We also define a room~$R$ to be a subset of vertices, $R\colon V\to\prop$.\footnote{Note that we have not said $A$ and $R$ are constant over time: agents might come into service or be decommissioned, and rooms might be constructed, demolished, or expanded over time.} Then for an agent~$a:A$, one may write $\pred{Pos}(a)\ss R$ to denote the proposition $\forall(v:V)\ldotp\pred{Pos}(a)(v)\imp R(v)$.
-The situation is shown below, where we indicate an agent by a blue dot and shade in lighter blue the cells forming a room $R$.
+We also define a room~$R$ to be a subset of vertices, $R\colon V\to\prop$.\footnote{Note that we have not said $A$ and $R$ are constant over time: agents might come into service or be decommissioned, and rooms might be constructed, demolished, or expanded over time.} Then for an agent~$a:A$, one may write $\pred{Pos}(a)\ss R$ to denote the proposition $\forall(v:V)\ldotp\pred{Pos}(a)(v)\imp R(v)$, namely the agent~$a$ is in the room $R$.
+The situation is shown in \cref{fig.grid_world_room}, where we indicate an agent by a blue dot and shade in lighter blue the cells forming a room $R$.

 The wall---cells that are always occupied---are depicted in gray.
 Arrows depict possible trajectories that agent~$a$ can take to move within the room~$R$ and then exit.

 Suppose we want to express the proposition that an agent stays in a room~$R$ for at most~$\tau$ units of time before it must exit the room.
 To model this, for some $\tau:\rr_{\geq0}$, we can use the predicate